poseidon/matchbox/Documentation/getting-started.md

 At power-on, if a client machine's BIOS or UEFI boot firmware is set to perform network booting, the network interface card's PXE firmware broadcasts a DHCPDISCOVER packet identifying itself as a PXEClient to the network environment.

-The network environment can be setup in a number of ways, which we'll discuss.
-In the simplest, a PXE-enabled DHCP Server responds with a DHCPOFFER with Options which include a TFTP server IP ("next server") and the name of an NBP ("boot filename") to download (e.g. pxelinux.0).
-PXE firmware downloads the NBP over TFTP and starts it load load configs, scripts, or images it required for installing an OS.
+The network environment can be set up in a number of ways, which we'll discuss.
+In the simplest, a PXE-enabled DHCP Server responds with a DHCPOFFER with Options, which include a TFTP server IP ("next server") and the name of an NBP ("boot filename") to download (e.g. pxelinux.0).
+PXE firmware then downloads the NBP over TFTP and starts it.
+Then, the NBP loads configs, scripts, and/or images it requires to run an OS.

 ### Network Boot Programs